 Read, H. (2019).
 A typology of empathy and its many moral forms.
 Philosophy Compass, 14(10), e12623.

 Spaulding, S., Svetlova, R., & Read, H. (forthcoming).
 The nature of empathy, in De Brigard, F. & Sinnott-Armstrong, W. (Eds.), Philosophy of Neuroscience.
 Cambridge: MIT Press.

 Title removed (under review).
 This paper offers an account of the moral importance of perspective taking.
-In particular, it argues that perspective taking is sometimes needed to correct failures to pick up on morally important features of our surroundings, which may be obscured by consideration of things from a particular perspective, or cognitive-emotional framework.
+In particular, it argues that perspective taking is sometimes needed to correct failures to pick up on morally important features of our surroundings, which may be obscured by consideration of things from a particular perspective.
 While others have emphasized the importance of attention and care for correcting moral perceptual failures, I maintain that perspective taking is sometimes needed over and above these additional considerations.